Rita Süssmuth

-Rita Süssmuth (née Kickuth; /de/; born 17 February 1937) is a German politician of the Christian Democratic Union (CDU).
-She served as the tenth president of the Bundestag.
+Rita Süssmuth (née Kickuth; /de/; 17 February 1937 – 1 February 2026) was a German politician of the Christian Democratic Union (CDU) who served as the tenth president of the Bundestag.

-From 1985 to 1988, she served as Federal Minister for Youth, Family and Health (from 1986 youth, family, women and health) and from 1988 to 1998 as President of the German Bundestag.
-With close to 10 years, her tenure was the third longest in the history of the Bundestag.
+From 1985 to 1988, Süssmuth served as Federal Minister for Youth, Family and Health (from 1986 youth, family, women and health) and from 1988 to 1998 as President of the German Bundestag.
+Her tenure of close to 10 years was the third longest for any Bundestag President.
 Only Eugen Gerstenmaier and Norbert Lammert held the position longer.

 In addition to her political work, Süssmuth was President of the European Movement Germany (1994–1998) and member of the Advisory Board and Board of Trustees of the Bertelsmann Foundation (1997–2007).

 Early life and education

-Süssmuth was born and spent her childhood in Wadersloh.
-After graduating from high school (Emsland-Gymnasium) in Rheine in 1956, she completed a degree in Romance studies and history in Münster, Tübingen and Paris, which she finished on 20 July 1961 with the first state examination (Staatsexamen) for teaching.
+Süssmuth was born on 17 February 1937 in Wuppertal and spent her childhood in Wadersloh.
+After graduating from high school (Emsland Gymnasium) in Rheine in 1956, she completed a degree in Romance studies and history in Münster, Tübingen and Paris, which she finished on 20 July 1961 with the first state examination (Staatsexamen) for teaching.
 This was followed by postgraduate studies in educational science, sociology and psychology.

-In 1964, she then received her Ph.D. phil. at the University of Münster.
+In 1964, she then received her Ph.D. at the University of Münster.
 Her dissertation was titled "Studies on the Anthropology of the Child in contemporary French literature" ("Studien zur Anthropologie des Kindes in der französischen Literatur der Gegenwart").

-Süssmuth graduated as a Doctor of Philosophy from the University of Münster in 1964.
 From 1966 until 1982, she was a faculty member in education at TU Dortmund University, Ruhr University, and their predecessor institutions.